DanRoscigno/katacoda-scenarios/hints-based-discovery/step01-do-it-all.md

 `kubectl apply -f /root/course/hello-java-hints.yaml `{{execute HOST1}}

 ### Look at the changes in Kibana
 At this point you will see that the multi-line pattern annotation has been applied and the logs look as you would like.
 Coming from Ops, I appreciate not having to have someone with a cluster admin role stop the agent, modify the config, and restart it.
 Using these annotations puts the control of what gets collected in the hands of the application owner.
+Just update the manifest and apply.

 ### View in Kibana